quanewang/public/README.md

 Given a list of query words, return the number of words that are stretchy."
 Note: see link for more details.

-Given a rows x cols binary matrix filled with 0's and 1's, find the largest rectangle containing only 1's and return its area.

 Your car starts at position 0 and speed +1 on an infinite number line.
 (Your car can go into negative positions.)
 Your car drives automatically according to a sequence of instructions A (accelerate) and R (reverse)...Now for some target position, say the length of the shortest sequence of instructions to get there."

 Given strings S and T, find the minimum (contiguous) substring W of S, so that T is a subsequence of W. If there is no such window in S that covers all characters in T, return the empty string "".
 If there are multiple such minimum-length windows, return the one with the left-most starting index.